SUBSCRIBE NOW !

 new Grades 5-8 & 9-12 school building, but this draft building layout

-has since been updated and replaced with the February 2014 layout.
+has since been updated and replaced with an even more efficient

-The more recent building & site layout drafts should be reviewed
+March 2014 layout.
+The more recent building & site layout drafts

-by the reader for the most up-to-date information.
+should be reviewed by the reader for the most up-to-date information,

 from Phase One of the Feasibility Study: